Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 The proof in \cite{sidoravicius2019multi} relied on a multi-scale argument that handled the long-range dependencies in FPPHE in the following manner.
 One can restrict the spread of $FPP_{\lambda}$ from a seed to a (possibly arbitrarily large) region of $\mathbb{Z}^d$ by showing that $FPP_1$ is able to grow around (encapsulating) $FPP_\lambda$ inside this region.
 Outside of this ``bad region'', $FPP_{\lambda}$ originating from this seed no longer affects how FPPHE evolves.
 If such bad region does not intersect bad regions from other seeds (a fact that ends up being obtained by setting $p$ small enough), then a multi-scale argument that accounts for all bad regions implies that the sites that are not contained in any bad region percolate in $\Z^d$.
 This implies the strong survival phase.

 In the coexistence phase, however, $FPP_1$ cannot encapsulate $FPP_{\lambda}$, and in particular, there is a seed that gives rise to an infinite component of $FPP_{\lambda}$ that $FPP_1$ must survive against.
 Hence we had to find a different way to control how much effect a seed may have in the growth of $FPP_\lambda$.
-As we mentioned above, to handle these strong correlations we introduce a novel approach to multi-scale technique called \emph{multi-scale analysis with non-equilibrium feedback}, whose idea we believe could have a wider applicability.
-We regard this as one of the main contributions of this work and discuss it in more detail in Section~\ref{sec:MAwNEF}.
+Drawing a parallel between the two works, we notice that~\cite{sidoravicius2019multi} develops a multi-scale analysis that is particularly tailored to the analysis of that specific question and also crucially relies on the fact that outside of bad regions one only finds $FPP_1$.
+This last property allowed for an essentially standard multi-scale analysis to be developed, as local events alone were enough to guarantee the encapsulation of $FPP_\lambda$.
+In particular, the technique in~\cite{sidoravicius2019multi} is ineffective to handle the more challenging coexistence phase.
+On the other hand, not only our proof can handle the coexistence regime, but it also consists on the development of a novel approach to multi-scale analysis, which gives a mechanism that we believe is suitable to be adapted to other questions and models.
+In particular, in Section~\ref{sec:conclusion}, we briefly explain how our approach can be tuned to give a cleaner proof of the result in~\cite{sidoravicius2019multi}.

 We end this section with further remarks about FPPHE.
 It is intuitive that if $\lambda\geq1$, then $FPP_1$ dies out almost surely.
-In particular, adapting a result by van den Berg and Kesten \cite{van1993inequalities} regarding strict inequalities for first passage percolation, we obtain that there exists an $\varepsilon>0$ which does not depend on $\lambda$ (just on $p$ and $d$) so that $FPP_1$ spreads in a way that is strictly slower than first passage percolation of rate 1$-\varepsilon$.
+In particular, adapting a result by van den Berg and Kesten \cite{van1993inequalities} regarding strict inequalities for first passage percolation (in particular, the extension to the limit shape given in \cite[Proposition 6.4]{sidoravicius2019multi}), we obtain that there exists an $\varepsilon>0$ which does not depend on $\lambda$ (just on $p$ and $d$) so that $FPP_1$ spreads in a way that is strictly slower than first passage percolation of rate $1-\varepsilon$.
 This is simply because $FPP_1$ must at least deviate from a density of seeds.
 Then if $\lambda >1-\varepsilon$, some seed of $FPP_{\lambda}$ will manage to grow fast enough to eventually encapsulate $FPP_1$ inside a finite region.
+We refer to \cite[Theorem 4.1]{finnthesis} for details.
 The known behaviour for FPPHE on $\mathbb{Z}^d$ for $d\geq3$ can be seen in Figure~\ref{fig:phaseknown}.